 However, without the aid of expert teams and powerful, error-reducing digital technology to speed things along, that life in your new home could be delayed.
 Mistakes can occur—costly processing mistakes that could jeopardize your closing date or even your purchase deal with the seller.

-While we’d love to say that the opposite is true, historically speaking, there's no denying that obtaining a mortgage hasn't always been the quickest or easiest of processes.
-For decades, there seemed to be built-in frictions and inevitable energy-zapping delays everywhere you looked.
-At least that was the experience of many borrowers.
+Historically speaking, there's no denying that obtaining a mortgage hasn't always been the quickest or easiest of processes.
+For decades, there seemed to be built-in frictions that consistently slowed the process down.

-In all fairness, getting a mortgage is a big deal, and it can generate complexities that take time for professional teams to examine and verify.
-Given the momentous nature of a home loan, most people understand a little due diligence is necessary.
+In all fairness, getting a mortgage is a big deal, and it takes time for professional teams to examine and verify all of the important details.
+Given the momentous nature of a home loan, most people understand the due diligence necessary.

-As a borrower in an industry increasingly defined by choice, you no longer have to settle for a “business as usual” approach.
-You have clear-cut options.
-Lenders who embrace change in the form of cutting-edge technology, streamlined processing and improved communication—lenders like Proper Rate—have begun to separate themselves from those who refuse to earnestly innovate.
-As the facts have borne out, turn times matter, speed matters and superior customer service always has the last word.
+As a borrower, you no longer have to settle for a “business as usual” approach.
+You have options.
+Lenders who embrace change in the form of cutting-edge technology, streamlined processing and improved communication have begun to separate.
+Turn times and speed matters to agents and sellers and superior customer service always has the last word with buyers.

 A digital world = digital expectations

-Think about how e-commerce has evolved over the past decade or so: You already pay your bills online, have your groceries delivered with a few simple clicks and can order big-tickets items like cars and motorcycles by virtue of online showrooms.
-If the rest of your purchases are defined by a seamless, digital, omnichannel experience, why would you settle for anything less when it comes to your mortgage?
+Think about how e-commerce has evolved over the past decade or so: You pay your bills online, have your groceries delivered with a few simple clicks and can order big-tickets items like cars and motorcycles online.
+If the rest of your purchases are defined by a seamless, digital experience, why would you settle for anything less when it comes to your mortgage?

 Turn times: Challenges and developments

-When it comes to the homebuying process, the faster you can move through the “buying” part, the more quickly you can get to the “home” part, and the deep satisfaction of ownership.
+When it comes to the homebuying process, the faster you can move through the “buying” part, the more quickly you can get to the “home” part.

 Key steps in the mortgage process include: